expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.hasLocalAuthenticationAsync()`

 Tells if the device is secured by a PIN, pattern or password or a SIM card is currently locked.
+Can be used to check locked screen or payments.

 #### Returns